How to enjoy travelling on a budget

-We all travelling for different reasons; whether it be for relaxation or exploration, you don’t need to jet off for weeks at a time to get the experience you want.
+We all traveling for different reasons; whether it be for relaxation or exploration, you don’t need to jet off for weeks at a time to get the experience you want.
 Shorter travel blocks offer the same benefits as longer vacations, and they can cost much less.

 Plenty of shorter trips can help you recharge, explore different areas, and experience something new – even if it’s in your own backyard.
-Travelling to your own province, visiting a nearby National Park or camping site, or going to a museum or local theme parks can all be done within your set budget.
+Traveling to your own province, visiting a nearby National Park or camping site, or going to a museum or local theme parks can all be done within your set budget.